Cobra Learning: Techsmith Knowmia

 There are two ways to add conversations to your video:

-Select the link Conversations, and then click Create Conversation and give it a title.
+Select the link Conversations, and then click Add Conversation and give it a title.
+This will allow comments to be made on the video when it is linked in your course.

 Then users can click on the conversation title (Testing) to be taken to the conversations page.
 You’ll see the comments along the right side and if you click on one, it will take you to that point in the video.
 You can also access these comments on the timeline below the video as well.

 From the video homepage, you can click on Conversations and see the number of commenters and comments.
-If you click on the ellipsis in the upper right corner of the conversation, you’ll get options to get the link to the conversations page (that can be shared), rename the conversations, download the comments, clear the comments and delete the conversation.
+If you click on the ellipsis to the right of the conversation title, you’ll get options to get the link to the conversations page (that can be shared), rename the conversations, download the comments, clear the comments and delete the conversation.

 To create conversations through Techsmith in Cobra, go to your course module, click Existing Activities, then TechSmith Relay.